mabuhay87/Full-Stack-Web-Development/Helpdesk Ticket System/ReadMe.md

 # Getting Started
 ## Unzip the file somewhere on your machine.
-Open Visual Studio 2022(or your version) → File → Open → Project/Solution → select HelpdeskTicketingSystem.sln.
+- Open Visual Studio 2022(or your version) → File → Open → Project/Solution → select HelpdeskTicketingSystem.sln.
-Make sure your .sln projecdt file is inside the unzip folder for this project to work.
+- Make sure your .sln project file is inside the unzip folder for this project to work.
-I have to zip this large project so I can easily upload this to github.
+- I have to zip this large project so I can easily upload this to github.

 ## In Package Manager Console, run:
 - Add-Migration InitialCreate - creates the migration file for the Ticket table.